datto/librdpmux/README.md

 There are also three loop functions.
 The library is mainly driven by these loops, and all three need to be running for the library to be working.
 These loops are:

-1. `mux_mainloop()` receives events from the server
+1. `mux_mainloop()` manages communication to and from the server, including sending and receiving messages.
-2. `mux_display_buffer_update_loop()` manages display updates and coalesces them for transmission
-3. `mux_out_loop()` sends messages to the server
+3. `mux_out_loop()` synchronizes access to the shared memory region containing the framebuffer of the backend.

 #### Inbound Communication

 Inbound communication functions are registered as callbacks in the `InputEventCallbacks` struct and passed into the library.
-These functions are called when the library receives an event and needs to pass it up to the hypervisor.
+These functions are called when the library receives an event and needs to pass it down into the hypervisor.
 Right now, the only two things that the library supports are mouse and keyboard events.
 Currently, `InputEventCallbacks` looks like this:
 ```C
 typedef struct InputEventCallbacks {
     void (*mux_receive_kb)(uint32_t keycode, uint32_t flags);